-2020-2021 Award Year Verification Procedures
+2023-2024 Award Year Verification Procedures

 Files that are selected for verification are placed in one of three different Verification Tracking Groups (V1, V4, or V5).
 Based on which group the file is placed, verification procedures may be modified.
 The procedures listed below are to be followed when completing verification requirements for each group.
-As of January 9, 2019 the USDE released permissions allowing schools flexibility with verification documentation as a result of a government shutdown.
+As of January 9, 2019, the USDE released permissions allowing schools flexibility with verification documentation.
 Such flexibility included the option to obtain a signed copy of a U.S. Income Tax Return (IRS Form 1040), in lieu of a tax return transcript.
 This is in effect after January 8, 2019 for all award years or until provisions are changed by the U.S. Department of Education.